informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

   Each anterior _path element_ MAY use one of the following sub-document structures:

   - `{ "sourcekey":` _sourcekey prefix_ `}`
     - Only acceptable as the first element.
-Please refer to [Data source with reusable prefix](facet-json-structure.md#data-source-with-reusable-prefix) for more information.
+Please refer to [column directive document](column-directive.md#source-path-with-reusable-prefix) for more information.
     - _sourcekey prefix_ is a string literal that refers to any of the defined sources in [`source-definitions` annotations](annotation.md#tag-2019-source-definitions)

   - `{` _direction_ `:` _fkeyname_ `}`